Photo Credit: gpointstudio / istockphoto.com

 Relief or rescue inhalers work by sending a strong stream on concentrated medicine right to your constricted bronchial tubes.
 This should relax the tissues in your airways immediately, if not completely.
 Common short-acting bronchodilators are anticholinergics and beta2-agonists, and they will get to work more quickly if you use a spacer or nebulizer with your inhaler (be sure to practice using this device before you have a flare-up).

 Corticosteroids reduce swelling, and can help to widen your airways to let more air in and out of your lungs.
 If you’re not already including them in your long-term treatment plan, you’ll probably be prescribed corticosteroids for a week or more to get the inflammation under control.

-Chronic obstructive pulmonary disease (COPD) is progressive; with time, it leads to worsening airway restriction…Continue Reading →
+Chronic obstructive pulmonary disease (COPD) leads to progressively worsening airway obstruction.
+In the early stages,…Continue Reading →

 3. Get More Oxygen to Your Body with an Oxygen Tank